abTec/rws/readme.md

 # Final Words
 ------------
 What could I have done better?
-There are still gadzillion of things how to improve this solution e.g.: UnitOfWork, AOP principles to Logging and stuff, better logger (Serilog is cool).
-Better separation for configuration of IoC container etc.
+There are still gadzillion of things how to improve this solution e.g.:
+* UnitOfWork
+* AOP principles to Logging and stuff
+* Upgrade to NET 6
+* Global usings
+* Update to minimal API to get rid of Controllers
+* better logger (Serilog is cool)
+* Better separation for configuration of IoC container
+*
 But this homework should be few hours job so I just stopped :D I'm going for a beer now

 ORIGINAL MD FOLLOWS